Alaska doesn't have a state income tax, so if you live—and earned income—in Alaska, there's no Alaska refund to track.

 If you haven't filed a return in the other states, here's what you need to be aware of:

-- If you're a wage earner, you’ll have to file a nonresident return for the state you work in, unless it has a reciprocal agreement with your state.
-Since you're likely paying withholding to the state you work in, filing a return means you may get a refund (although you might owe money).
+• If you're a wage earner, you’ll have to file a nonresident return for the state you work in.
+Since you're likely paying withholding to the state you work in, filing a return means you may get a refund (although you might owe money)

-- If you have rental property or investment property in another state, you pay taxes to the state of your primary residence and to the state where the rental is located.
-However, you may be able to claim a credit in your resident state for the taxes you paid to the state where the rental is located.
-There can be complex rules so check with the Departments of Revenue in both states to be certain you're in compliance.
+• If you have rental or investment property in another state, you may need to pay taxes to the state where the rental is located.
+Check with the Department of Revenue in that state to be certain you’re in compliance